If layoffs are on the horizon, take the necessary steps to operate at your best and prepare for the worst.

 If you’re concerned that layoffs may be in your company’s future, it’s in your best interest to prepare for the job search ahead of time – not after you’ve received the pink slip and you’re suddenly in a panic mode.
 Here are four tips to get you started:

-1. Update your resume so it includes your most recent work and accomplishments, and is positioned to support your current career goals.
+Edit your resume to include your most recent work and accomplishments, and is positioned to support your current career goals.
 You probably shouldn’t post it on websites yet, but you want to have it ready to go at a moment’s notice.
 Consider a professional resume rewrite to bolster your efforts.

 Identify which social media channels you want to use for your job search and make sure they are current and in alignment with your resume and career goals.
 If you’re planning to update your profile on LinkedIn, first change your account settings so the changes you make won’t show up in your activity feed (this will prevent any red flags getting raised at your current employment).